- Materials & Industrial Technology

 The Five S's

 Jon and his team start attacking the organization of the bar by transforming the workplace just like it's done in a manufacturing workcell by using “5S” which is taken from The Toyota Production System.
+The bars generally are remodeled which gives the team the opportunity to remove everything from the workplace and only bring back what is truly needed.
+This is a very effective way of reducing the clutter and creating a well maintained and functional area.

-Lean Manufacturing Principles are mostly derived from The Toyota Production System which lists 5 key elements of a clean and organized workplace which are known as The Five S's or “5S”.
+Many Lean Manufacturing Principles are derived from The Toyota Production System which lists 5 key elements of a clean and organized workplace which are known as The Five S's or “5S”.
 5S is the term used to describe “Sort", "Straighten", "Shine", "Standardize", and "Sustain.”

 - Sort: Move out unnecessary items.
 Get rid of anything that isn’t used frequently.
 Jon might get rid of excessive items around the bar area.
 A shop floor could throw out old hand tools or un-used equipment.
 Many times a cluttered operation needs to move EVERYTHING outside the work area and only bring in what is truly needed.
 Sometimes it's best to start with a clean work cell, especially if you want to change the entire layout before introducing the equipment.